smercier5/Student-Dropout-Risk-Analysis-Using-SQL/README.md

 - Dropout rate
 ---
 ## Data Cleaning

+Before analysis, the raw data required the following cleaning steps:
+- Removed duplicate rows
+- Checked for null values
+- Checked for validity and range of important

+The cleaned dataset is availaable in the `data/processed` folder: [cleaned_dropoutdata.cvs](data/processed/cleaned_dropoutdata.cvs)

 ---
 ## Exploratory Data Analysis (SQL)
 The SQl Quieries used to analyze the data are located in the [sql folder](sql/analysis_queries.sql).